prescottbreeden/de-formed-validations/README.md

 # De-Formed Validations

 De-Formed Validations is a robust and unopinionated API to manage form and data validations in JavaScript and React.
-With limitless scaling and only a handful of properties to learn, de-formed maintains its own internal state with simple function calls so that you can design your architecture the way you want to.
-Initially designed to manage client-side validations, it was so friendly to use and effective in our larger application requirements that we added the ability to run de-formed on the server as well.
+With only a handful of properties to learn, de-formed maintains its own internal state with simple function calls so that you can design your architecture the way you want to.

 ## Why Use De-Formed?

-1. Modular: reusing and nesting validations are a snap.
+1. Modular and Composable
-2. Composable: simplifies scaling validations with large data types.
-3. De-Coupled: maintain separation between your validation logic and your presentation/server logic.
-4. Customizable: easily customize validation behavior in contextual and dynamic situations.
+2. Easier to learn than the effect of pissing into the wind
+3. Powerful enough to handle any level of complexity
-5. Agnostic: works for Client or Server.
+4. Works for Client or Server.

 ## Install
 ```